SESYNC-ci/data-package-lesson/docs/_slides/publish.md

   - Click "Renew authentication token" if the token you have been using has expired.
   - Click on the "Copy" button below the text window to copy the authentication string to the paste buffer.
   - Note the identity string and expiration date of the token.
-  - In the R console, paste the string which is similar to this example:
+  - In the R console, paste the token string.

 ===

 #### Set your token now

+Paste your token in R console, as in the above instructions.